Dress Belts vs. Casual Belts: When to Wear Each

 Dress Belts

-• Found in classic colors, especially black, brown, or burgundy.
+Offered in classic colors, mainly black, brown, tan, or occasionally burgundy.

 Casual Belts

-• Made from a range of materials like leather, canvas, suede, or even braided fabric.
+Made from all kinds of materials — leather, canvas, suede, woven or braided fabrics, even distressed textures.

-• Available in a wider variety of colors, from classic browns to adventurous reds and blues.
+Available in a huge range of colors, from earthy browns and blacks to lively blues, greens, and deep reds.

 When to Wear a Dress Belt